Mae Questel: Early career and Betty Boop

-Born Mae Kwestel in the Bronx, New York City, to Simon and Freida (née Glauberman) Kwestel, she attended Morris High School and studied acting at the American Theatre Wing and with the Theatre Guild.
+Born Mae Kwestel on September 13, 1908, in the Bronx, New York City, to Simon and Freida (née Glauberman) Kwestel, she attended Morris High School and studied acting at the American Theatre Wing and with the Theatre Guild.
 Although she wanted to be an entertainer, her parents, who were Orthodox Jews, actively discouraged her from doing so, at one point forcing her to leave the Theatre Guild school.

 Nevertheless, at the age of 17, Questel won a talent contest held at the RKO Fordham Theatre in the Bronx by imitating actress and singer Helen Kane.
 She was signed by an agent and began performing in vaudeville as an impersonator.
-Billed as "Mae Questel – Personality Singer of Personality Songs", she did impressions of Fanny Brice, Marlene Dietrich, Eddie Cantor, Mae West, Maurice Chevalier and others, as well as doing animal imitations.
+Billed as "Mae Questel – Personality Singer of Personality Songs", she did impressions of Fanny Brice, Marlene Dietrich, Eddie Cantor, Mae West, Maurice Chevalier, and others, as well as doing animal imitations.

 She was seen by animator Max Fleischer, who was looking for an actress to provide the voice for his Betty Boop character.
 Questel's "Boop-boop-a-doop" routine, done in a style similar to the version Helen Kane created, while at the same time evoking something of the naughty allure of film star Clara Bow, was exactly what Fleischer wanted, and he hired Questel in 1931.
 She began as one of a number of actresses providing the character's voice, but soon took over the role exclusively.

-From 1931 until 1939, Questel provided the voice of Betty Boop in more than 50 animated shorts, the longest run for any actress doing that voice.
-During the 1930s, she released a recording of "On the Good Ship Lollipop" which sold more than two million copies.
+From 1931 until 1938, Questel provided the voice of Betty Boop in more than 80 animated shorts, the longest run for any actress doing that voice.
+During the 1930s, she released a recording of "On the Good Ship Lollipop", which sold more than two million copies.
 In 1988, she reprised her role as Betty Boop in a cameo appearance in Who Framed Roger Rabbit, which was Questel's most extensive work for Disney; she had provided brief additional voices for some of Disney's earlier films.
 Along with her voice work, and occasional on-camera appearance in Paramount shorts, Questel also attended Columbia University, where she studied drama.

-Olive Oyl
+Voice of Olive Oyl

 Beginning in 1933, Questel provided the voice for Olive Oyl in the Max Fleischer Popeye cartoons.
 She made her debut with "I Eats Me Spinach" and essentially became the permanent voice until her hiatus to start a family in 1938.
-She reportedly based Olive's nasal vocal quality and expression, "Oh, dear!" on the character actress ZaSu Pitts.
+She reportedly based Olive's nasal vocal quality and expression, "Oh, dear!", on character actress ZaSu Pitts.